How Arts Award can work for you

 It provides a highly accessible framework for creative development, combining the appeal of the arts with the motivation of a qualification.
 Arts Award also provides an effective means to deliver key youth work objectives including supporting young people’s personal and social development, raising young people’s aspirations and ensuring all young people are able to participate and achieve in education or training.

-For an overview of how Arts Award can work in youth and community settings, please take a look at our Arts Award Services for Children and Young People’s leaflet
+For an overview of how Arts Award can work in youth and community settings, please take a look at our Arts Award Youth and Community leaflet

 Applications for grant or trust funding may be strengthened if young people are gaining a qualification, helping you cover the costs of training and moderation.
 Arts Award provides a framework for projects and offers young people a qualification.
 Accreditation often attracts participants and may draw in additional funding.

 Arts Award and Youth Social Action

 Social action means young people taking action in the service of others – through fundraising, campaigning and volunteering or other practical activities.
 Social action offers a wide range of possibilities for young people to develop arts and leadership skills by taking part in creative activities and campaigns, they can achieve Arts Award at the same time.
 Find out more about our resources for advisers who wish to use Arts Award in this way.

 Arts Award and young people not in education, employment or training (NEET)

 Arts Award offers an ideal way to structure and accredit programmes for young people who are not in education, employment or training.
 As well as receiving a nationally recognised qualification and gaining valuable skills such as communication, teamwork and planning, Arts Award can help develop confidence and self esteem which is often the key to re-entering education, training, employment or volunteering.
 Find case studies or download our Top tips for using Arts Award with young people not in education, employment or training (NEET) resource, created with the Roundhouse.

 What they say